Electroblob77/Wizardry-Wiki/Wizard-Armour.md

 Elemental wizard armour provides its wearer with a cost reduction for spells of the same element of 20% per armour piece.

 Wizard armour may be upgraded using an [[arcane seal of protection|Arcane-Seal-of-Protection]], making it legendary.
-Legendary wizard armour has an enchanted glow effect and provides protection equal to that of diamond armour.
+Legendary wizard armour has an enchanted glow effect and provides protection equal to that of diamond armour (provided, of course, that it has mana).

 ## Trivia
 - Unlike most armour, wizard armour has a 64x64 texture